jalanvatsal/Sentiment-Geometry-with-Embedding-Vectors/README.md

 1. **Run Colab**
    Click on the Colab Badge at the top of this README.
 Load in your locally saved embeddings file and enjoy!
+   (Note: To run the Colab with the default curated set of sentences, download embeddings.json and upload it directly in the Colab notebook)

 ---

 ## 🛠 Tech Stack